RPI-WCL/pilots/README.md

 * Java JDK 1.8 or newer.
 * Bash shell to run [example PILOTS programs](./examples).
 * (Optional) [JavaCC](http://javacc.org/) if you want to modify the PILOTS grammar.
+For machine learning component of PILOTS:
+* Python 3
+* Python libraries: numpy, scipy, scikit-learnnumpy, pickle, and flask

 ## 2. Downloading PILOTS Library